mindee/doctr/docs/source/using_doctr/sharing_models.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also push your trained model to the Huggingface Hub.
-You need only to provide the task type, a name for your trained model and the model name itself.
+You need only to provide the task type (classification, detection, recognition or obj_detection), a name for your trained model (NOTE: existing repositories will not be overwritten) and the model name itself.

 - Prerequisites:
     - huggingface account (you can easy create one at https://huggingface.co/)